-Kansas AG Derek Schmidt names running mate in Race for Governor
+Kansas AG Derek Schmidt names running mate in race for governor

-Candidate Schmidt announced Wednesday morning that Katie Sawyer will be his running mate and candidate for Lieutenant Governor.
-The duo officially filed their candidacy for Governor and Lieutenant Governor in Topeka.
+Schmidt announced Wednesday morning that Katie Sawyer will be his running mate and candidate for lieutenant governor.
+The duo officially filed their candidacy in Topeka.

 If elected, Sawyer, 38, would be the youngest Republican lieutenant governor currently serving in America.
 From 1919 to 2019, only 10 different women have held statewide office, according to the League of Woman Voters of Kansas.
-Kansas has had only one female Lt.
-Governor, from 1995 to 1996 Sheila Frahm held that position.
+Kansas has had only one female lieutenant governor; from 1995 to 1996 Sheila Frahm held that position.

 “Katie Sawyer brings a new generation of young and energetic leadership to help us move Kansas forward to a bright and better tomorrow,” Schmidt said.